 Jesus Ascended Miraculously

-What kind of imposter could do all this?
+What kind of impostor could do all this?
 It’s one thing to speak like Jesus, maybe even look like Jesus or move like Him, but it’s another thing to perform supernaturally like Jesus, especially when it’s time to ascend into heaven.
 In the forty days that followed the first Easter Sunday, Jesus continued to demonstrate His divinity.
 The post-Resurrection version of Jesus was just as supernatural and divine as the pre-Resurrection Jesus.
-For this reason, the imposter theory is just another unreasonable alternative.
+For this reason, the impostor theory is just another unreasonable alternative.